awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 Add one or more endpoints that are associated with specific endpoint groups\.
 This step isn't required, but no traffic is directed to endpoints in a Region unless the endpoints are included in an endpoint group\.

 **Note**
 If you're creating your accelerator programmatically, you add endpoints as part of adding endpoint groups\.
-For more information, see [https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateEndpointGroup.html](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateEndpointGroup.html) in the *AWS Global Accelerator API Reference*\.
+For more information, see [CreateEndpointGroup](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateEndpointGroup.html) in the *AWS Global Accelerator API Reference*\.

+## To add endpoints

 1. On the **Create endpoints** page, in the section for an endpoint, choose an endpoint from the dropdown list\.

 1. Optionally, for **Weight**, enter a number from 0 to 255 to set a weight for routing traffic to this endpoint\.
 When you add weights to endpoints, you configure Global Accelerator to route traffic based on proportions that you specify\.
 By default, all endpoints have a weight of 128\.
 For more information, see [Endpoint Weights](about-endpoints-endpoint-weights.md)\.

+1. Optionally, for an Application Load Balancer endpoint, under **Preserve client IP address**, select **Preserve address**\.
+For more information, see [Preserve Client IP Addresses in AWS Global Accelerator](preserve-client-ip-address.md)\.

 1. Optionally, choose **Add endpoint** to add more endpoints\.